intel/QAT_Engine/docs/bssl_support.md

 - Asynchronous and Synchronous PKE QAT_HW Acceleration
   - RSA Support for Key Sizes 1024/2048/3072/4096.
   - ECDSA Support for NIST Prime Curves: P-256/P-384/P-521.(Disabled by default)
+- Asynchronous PKE QAT_SW Acceleration
+  - RSA Support for Key Sizes 2048/3072/4096.
+  - ECDSA Support for NIST Prime Curves: P-256/P-384.(Disabled by default)

 ## Limitations
 Some limitations specific for the current BoringSSL* Library:
 * NIST Binary Curves and NIST Koblitz Curves are not supported by BoringSSL.
-* Supports QAT_HW on Linux Only.
+* Supports QAT_HW and QAT_SW on Linux.
 QAT_SW and QAT_HW FreeBSD is not supported.
 * `RSA_padding_add_PKCS1_OAEP` fucntion is exported by BoringSSL `libdecrepit.so`,
 so it needs to be linked in the BoringSSL* Library.
 It may cause linking error while building with the system lack of that library.